erickrodrigs/landing-page/README.md

   - `services/`: it contains the logic of the app, such as fetching and parsing available jobs that will be rendered.

 Each component in the app has its own `index.jsx` and `styles.module.css` files.
 Some components also have a `hook.js` file, which is intended to separate the component's HTML structure from its logic.

+## How the app can be improved

+The list below includes some items that could be improved in the app.

+- Optimize images loading
+  - Using Lazy loading or SSR could be a solution
+- CSS.
+  - Create more CSS variables (for example margin/padding values)
+  - Create common classes that contain styles used by almost all components (i.e. a class for a flex container).
+- React
+  - Create base, reusable components such as Container and Text so we can reuse some CSS styles.
+- Generate a static website (to improve SEO performance).